yayaq1/quartz/content/notes/the-magic-of-making.md

 When you can use your abilities to help the people who helped you, that's when technology becomes truly meaningful.

-## The FastTrack Story
+## The Fastrack Story

-Building FastTrack with friends was a turning point.
+Building Fastrack with friends was a turning point.
 It put our names on the map in Pakistan and got attention from countless executives and companies.
 But the real victory wasn't the recognition—it was the proof that we could create something that mattered.

 Working with friends, combining our skills, and seeing our collective vision come to life—that's the kind of collaboration that makes the long hours and technical challenges worthwhile.